AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/.github/ISSUE_TEMPLATE/Scenario.md

 ---
-name: ✨ Feature Request
+name: 🧩 Scenario
-about: "Dream big, share your feature idea, and join the brainstorming squad to shape the future together!"
+about: Fresh feature unlocked!
+Let's craft a stellar scenario to bring it to life.
-title: "✨ "
+title: "🧩 "
-labels: ["type: feature request :sparkles:"]
+labels: ["type: scenario :jigsaw:"]
 projects: []
 assignees:
 ---